-- i.
 Roper-Starch, another firm that Microsoft used from August 1997 through January of 1998, asked the very same browser acquisition source question as the MDC surveys.
-Roper-Starch's Question 7 was phrased just like the MDC question -- "Where did you obtain that browser?" -- with virtually the same answer choices as the MDC surveys.
-See, e.g., GX 2372, GX 2500, GX 2505, GX 2504, GX 2503, GX 2502, GX 2501 (Roper-Starch Browser Tracking Surveys). - ii.
-In response to an email from Kumar Mehta, Roper-Starch explained several problems caused by the wording of question 7:6 got it; still others, FROM WHOM did you get it.
+Roper-Starch's Question 7 was phrased just like the MDC question -- ii.
+In response to an e-mail from Kumar Mehta, Roper-Starch explained several problems caused by the wording of question $7:^{6}$

+"Where did you obtain that browser?" -- with virtually the same answer choices as the MDC surveys.
+See, e.g., GX 2372, GX 2500, GX 2505, GX 2504, GX 2503, GX 2502, GX 2501 (Roper-Starch Browser Tracking Surveys).

+"John and I have been talking further about question 7.
+We think the issue relates to the question wording: 'How did you obtain that browser?'
+Some people are interpreting the question as being WHERE they got it; others HOW they got it; still others, FROM WHOM did you get it.
 A person who got the AOL browser could answer 'came with my AOL subscription' or they could answer 'came in the mail' or 'got it at work' if they copied and AOL workplace program" or they could even have 'downloaded it" if they were upgrading from an earlier AOL program.
 They might also have had it built into their computer. [sic]